 Biodegradation is the ability of biomaterials to break down in a controlled manner under in vivo conditions, in order to create space for new bone tissue.
-The rate of scaffold degradability should be compatible with the proliferation of osteoblasts, as the cells need empty spaces for divisions and formation of ECM [13,15,48].
+The rate of scaffold degradability should be compatible with the proliferation of osteoblasts, as the cells need empty spaces for division and formation of ECM [13,15,48].
 After implantation, the scaffolds may be degraded via chemical and enzymatic oxidation, nonenzymatic hydrolysis as well as enzyme-catalyzed hydrolysis.
 Enzymatic hydrolysis is mainly catalyzed by proteases, esterases, glycosidases or phosphatases [49].
 For evaluation of the potential ability of biomaterials to degrade, this in vitro experiment was performed using two solutions of proteases (collagenase I and proteinase K).
 Both collagenase I and proteinase K solutions are successfully used for assessment of degradability in vitro of bone scaffolds [50,51].
 Firstly, it was demonstrated that both biomaterials were stable in control solution (PBS) during 9 weeks of the experiment (Fig. 5 a, b).
 Secondly, the obtained results showed that both biomaterials possessed the ability to undergo enzymatic degradation in vitro, whereby the weight loss of the Cur_WPI25_HAp biomaterial (Fig. 5 a) and the Cur_WPI35_HAp (Fig. 5 b) scaffold in collagenase I solution was significantly lower compared to the weight loss of these biomaterials after incubation in proteinase K solution.
-This phenomenon was expected, as proteinase K possesses higher enzymatic activity compared to collagenase I [52].
-After 9 week of incubation of biomaterials in collagenase I solution, the degradation of Cur_WPI25_HAp and Cur_WPI35_HAp biomaterials were close to 18% and 15%, respectively.
-In turn, incubation of biomaterials in proteinase K solution for 3 and 6 weeks led to loss of the biomaterial’s weight equal to approx. 36% and 56% (Cur_WPI25_HAp biomaterial) and 21% and 55% (Cur_WPI35_HAp biomaterial).
-At the end of the experiment (after 9 weeks), the biomaterials soaked in proteinase K solution were almost completely broken down (only small amount of biomaterial residuals were present).
-Moreover, it was noted that the degradation rate of the Cur_WPI25_HAp biomaterial in both enzyme solutions was slightly faster compared to degradation rate of the Cur_WPI35_HAp scaffold.
+This phenomenon was expected, as proteinase K possesses a higher enzymatic activity compared to collagenase I [52].
+After 9 weeks of incubation of biomaterials in collagenase I solution, the degradation of Cur_WPI25_HAp and Cur_WPI35_HAp biomaterials was close to 18% and 15%, respectively.
+In turn, incubation of biomaterials in proteinase K solution for 3 and 6 weeks led to losses of the biomaterial’s weight equal to approx. 36% and 56% (Cur_WPI25_HAp biomaterial) and 21% and 55% (Cur_WPI35_HAp biomaterial).
+At the end of the experiment (after 9 weeks), the biomaterials soaked in proteinase K solution were almost completely broken down (only a small amount of biomaterial residuals were present).
+Moreover, it was noted that the degradation rate of the Cur_WPI25_HAp biomaterial in both enzyme solutions was slightly faster compared to the degradation rate of the Cur_WPI35_HAp scaffold.
 This fact is probably associated with the slightly greater porosity and swelling ability of the Cur_WPI25_HAp biomaterial compared to the Cur_WPI35_HAp scaffold (Table 1, Fig. 3).
 Similar observations were reported by Kang et al. [53], who evaluated degradability of gelatin-based biomaterials.
 The authors indicated that the degradation ratio of biomaterials decreased with the increase of gelatin concentration in scaffolds, which was associated with their lower porosity and swelling ability.
 To sum up, this experiment proved that both investigated biomaterials have the ability to undergo enzymatic degradation in vitro in a controllable manner, as the loss of their masses decreased gradually over the duration of the experiment.